polifonia-project/roman-chord-ontology/README.md

 ### How to query the APIs

-First off, it is necessary to slightly modify the syntax of the Roman Chord in order for it to be queried by the API.
+First off, it is necessary to slightly modify the syntax of the Roman Numeral Chord in order for it to be queried by the API.
 This is due to character limitations within the URL.

 Indeed, the chord must not contain slash (`/`), but instead colons (`:`).
-For example, the chord `VI/ii63[no3]` would become `VI:ii63[no3]`.
+For example, the chord `VI/ii63[no3]` will become `VI:ii63[no3]`.

-It is also possible to include the chord's key within the query, to get a chord analysis for that key complete with root notes.
+It is also possible to include the chord's key within the query, to get a chord analysis for the chord considering its context (i.e. defining also its root note).
 To do this you need to insert `_key` (underscore + key) after the chord.
 The key must be expressed as a capital letter followed by any modifiers (i.e. `#` or `b`), for instance `C#` for the `C sharp` key.